wixtoolset/issues/ISSUE_TEMPLATE.md

 Please provide answers to the following questions to help us narrow down, reproduce, and fix the problem.
 Fill out one section and delete the others.

+## Triage

+Issues are triaged at [online meetings](https://www.firegiant.com/blog/), generally held alternate Tuesdays at 9:30 a.m.
+Pacific time (UTC-7/UTC-8).
+Meeting requests are sent to the [wix-devs](http://wixtoolset.org/documentation/mailinglist/#wix-devs) mailing list.

+## Discussions and support

+Note that discussions are best held on the mailing lists, not in issues.
+Please do not open issues requesting support or debugging help; first start a thread on the [wix-users](http://wixtoolset.org/documentation/mailinglist/#wix-users) mailing list and open an issue if the discussion suggests a bug in the WiX Toolset or that a feature request is appropriate.

 ## Bugs

 If this issue is a bug: